 - Just look for the “Vote Absentee” button near the top of the page.
 On a mobile phone, use the menu button in the upper right corner of the website.
 There is a three-step process that starts with putting in your name and date of birth, followed by requesting your ballot.
 If you don’t already have a photo ID on file with your clerk’s office, you can upload a copy.
 Mobile phone users can take a picture of their acceptable photo id and upload it to MyVote.
 Absentee ballot requests submitted this way go directly to your clerk’s office, and you can track your ballot by returning to the website.

-- Voters can also request absentee ballots by mailing, emailing or faxing their municipal clerk’s office.
-These requests must be accompanied by a copy of your photo ID.
-If you already have a photo ID on file from previous absentee requests under your current registration, you will not need to provide it again.
+Requests must be accompanied by a copy of your photo ID.
+If you already have a photo ID on file from previous absentee requests under your current registration, you do not need to provide it again.

 - Voters who are indefinitely confined, meaning they may have difficulty getting to the polls for reason of age, illness, infirmity, or disability are not required to provide a photo ID.
 Voters in care facilities can have a representative of the facility confirm the resident’s identity instead of providing a photo ID.
 More information on photo ID and exemptions

 Your absentee ballot must be received in your clerk’s office or at your polling place by 8 p.m. on Election Day.
 Again, I urge voters to request and return absentee ballots as soon as possible.